List of Regular Show characters: Simon and Mikey

 Simon and Mikey (voiced by Roger Craig Smith) are two kids who appear in "High Score".
 They are experienced with the game "Broken Bonez", and disrespect Mordecai and Rigby until they beat their high score.
 They appear again in "Terror Tales of the Park III", when Benson encounters them after they egg Skips's house.
 One of the kids make a cameo in "Happy Birthday Song Contest".
 Although they are never called by their names in the show, their names appear on the credits of "High Score".

 Jeremy and Chad

 Jeremy and Chad (both voiced by Roger Craig Smith) are an ostrich and possum respectively who appear in "Replaced".
 Mordecai and Rigby attempt to sabotage them to ensure that Benson doesn't replace them, leading to massive brawl on the lake.
 Benson stops the fighting, quickly has Mordecai and Rigby fired and makes them leave before offering Chad and Jeremy the job.
 They turn it down due to what they had been through and leave, much to Benson's dismay.
 This also allows Mordecai and Rigby (who didn't actually leave the park) to keep their jobs.
 The duo may also both suffer with anger management issues, where they become very hostile to Mordecai and Rigby, using violence as their first resort against them when they begin to interfere in their job.
 They later make a cameo appearance in "Every Meat Burritos".
+Their names are a reference to the band Chad & Jeremy.